leroycep/Data-Structures/Data_Structures_Questions.md

 Answer the following questions for each of the data structures you implemented as part of this project.

 ## Stack

 1. What is the runtime complexity of `push` using a list?

+   - O(1), amortized
+   - Individual operations can be O(n), though this usually doesn't matter unless you are building a real-time system or something

 2. What is the runtime complexity of `push` using a linked list?

+   - O(1), always

 3. What is the runtime complexity of `pop` using a list?

+   - O(1), always
+   - This is only true because python lists don't move a list when the size is reduced, only when it's potential capacity needs to increase.
+If this wasn't the case, and it always moved the list to an exact size allocation, it would be O(n).

 4. What is the runtime complexity of `pop` using a linked list?

+   - O(1), always

 5. What is the runtime complexity of `len` using a list?

+   - O(1), always
+   - Lists are a pointer + a length.
+If it was a terminated with a sentinal instead of storing length, it would be O(n)

 6. What is the runtime complexity of `len` using a linked list?

+   - O(n)
+   - This could easily be O(1) if the length of the LinkedList was stored and maintained

 ## Queue